MicrosoftDocs/azure-docs/articles/reliability/reliability-bastion.md

 # Reliability in Azure Bastion

-This article describes reliability support in Azure Bastion and covers both intra-regional resiliency with [availability zones](#availability-zone-support) and information on [multi-region deployments](#cross-region-disaster-recovery-and-business-continuity).
-For a more detailed overview of reliability principles in Azure, see [Azure reliability](/azure/architecture/framework/resiliency/overview). <!-- TODO revise link to WAF? -->
+This article describes reliability support in Azure Bastion and covers both intra-regional resiliency with [availability zones](#availability-zone-support) and information on [multi-region deployments](#multi-region-support).
+Because resiliency is a shared responsibility between you and Microsoft, this article also explains how Microsoft has built and supports resiliency in Azure Bastion, as well the tools you can use to build a resilient solution that meets your needs.

 Azure Bastion provides private, secure remote access to virtual machines hosted in your Azure virtual networks without exposing public IP addresses.
 You deploy Azure Bastion into a virtual network and can use it to access virtual machines within the virtual network or in peered virtual networks.